-Can AI Predict the Future—or Is It Just Remembering?
+Can LLMs Predict the Future or Are They Just Remembering?

 Is this good or bad for the stock?"